yeokm1/ssim-cuda/README.md

 ###Installing Dependencies

 1. Install Visual Studio 2012 (VS2012 codenamed vc11).
 Install latest update which is "Update 4" at this time.
 Make sure to install VS2012 <b>before</b> CUDA drivers so the CUDA installer can install the VS Plugin properly.
 2. [Download CUDA 6.5](https://developer.nvidia.com/cuda-downloads).
 Select custom install.
-Check the everything except 3D vision as I don't use it.
+Check everything except 3D Vision as I don't use it.
 Let the installer override your current graphics drivers if yours is the older version.
 3. [Download OpenCV 2.4.9](https://github.com/Itseez/opencv/releases) source zip.
 Do not use the installable exe as that does not come with CUDA support.
 Unzip to `C:\opencv`
 4. [Download Cmake 3.0.1 Win32 installer](http://www.cmake.org/cmake/resources/software.html).
 During installation, add Cmake to system path of all users.